Free Consultation - Call Now:

 Conventional physical therapy involves working with medical professionals familiar with CRPS to exercise the affected areas gently and begin helping you to increase circulation in the area and eventually regain mobility, especially in conjunction with any helpful medications.
 Other therapies may help too, like spinal cord stimulation, biofeedback, and transcutaneous electrical nerve stimulation (TENS).

-All blogs are written on behalf of Heintz & Becker for informational purposes.
+All blogs are written on behalf of Heintz Law for informational purposes.
 These articles should not, however, be considered legal advice, or in any way responsible for creating an attorney/client relationship.

 SCHEDULE A FREE CONSULTATION